fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

 Adding a bigger ground plane can improve the reception.
 If you do have space for it, adding a 17.3 cm straight wire antenna can be efficient.
 Or even two 17.3 cm wires in opposite directions -- the SRX882 has holes for two antennas.
 Single-stranded wires are best, and it is said that enameled copper wires are better than plastic insulated wires, though I have no tests confirming this.
 I use plastic insulated wires and have great coverage, also from a separate garage.
 Further antenna recommendations are welcome, please contribute.

-TODO: Add time sync and use UTC instead of millis when publishing